MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Prompt Template

 \subsubsection{Prompt for Aggregation Module}

-As depicted in Table~\ref{tab:instruction_human-simulating agent (aggr)}, we aggregate all the answers generated from the question-answering module.
-We prompted GPT-4o to aggregate multiple answers made with multiple frame at question-answering module and appended an aggregating example.
+As depicted in Table~\ref{tab:instruction_human-simulating agent (aggr)}, we aggregate all the answers generated from the question answering module.
+We prompted GPT-4o to aggregate multiple answers made with multiple \nj{frames at the} question answering module and appended an aggregating example.